cbeier-studio/Xolmis/docs/individuals.md

 The **Individuals** module is used to register and manage information about specific birds.
 Each record represents a single bird, identified by its taxon and optionally by a band (ring).
 This module is central to long-term monitoring, as it allows you to track individuals across captures, sightings, nests, and other records.

-Open the Individuals module in the main menu: **Individuals → Individuals**.
+Open the Individuals module in the main menu: **Fieldwork → Individuals**.

 ## Adding or editing an individual